Sample Press Releases for Activism Campaigns

 Rob Greenfield, a nationally renowned environmental activist, is biking on his bamboo bike from San Diego to NYC inspiring American’s to live happy, healthy, and free.
 His current campaign on the tour is cycling from his homeland of Wisconsin to New York City fueled 100% by food found in dumpsters to raise awareness about food waste and encourage grocery stores to donate food to non-profits to feed hungry American’s rather than put it in the dumpster.
 Americans throw away $165 Billion worth of food per year while 1 in 7 of its citizens are still food insecure.
 Rob also donated the last $421 he had on him to a non-profit and is traveling moneyless.

-In stops along the way, he’s inviting American’s to dumpster dive and dine with him, as well as creating huge displays of perfectly good food from dumpsters to help America realize that this waste isn’t trash – it’s perfectly healthy food!
+In stops along the way, he’s inviting American’s to dumpster dive and dine with him, as well as creating huge displays of perfectly good food from dumpsters to help the United States realize that this waste isn’t trash – it’s perfectly healthy food!

 Besides daily dumpster diving to raise awareness in Chicago Rob will be creating a huge display of dumpster food at Lincoln Park this Tuesday.
 An example of this visual he created in Madison can be seen on his website at This Food is From Where?!